Grafton, Wisconsin: Religion

 The oldest congregations in Grafton are St. Joseph's Parish, a Roman Catholic church established in 1849, and St. Paul Lutheran Church, which was established in 1851 and is affiliated with the Missouri Synod.
 Both congregations operate parochial schools offering kindergarten through eighth grade.

 The Grafton area has three additional Lutheran congregations: Grace Lutheran Church in the village and St. John's Lutheran Church in the unincorporated community of Lakefield are members of the Evangelical Lutheran Church in America, while Our Savior Lutheran Church in the Town of Grafton is part of the Wisconsin Evangelical Lutheran Synod.
 Our Savior includes a kindergarten-through-eighth-grade parochial school.
 Grafton is also home to the Pilgrim United Church of Christ.
 The Ozaukee Congregational Church is located in Lakefield.

 There are four evangelical churches in the area.
 New Life Church and Cedar Creek Community Church, an evangelical Baptist congregation, are located in the village.
 The EFCA-affiliated Cornerstone Church and the Vineyard Church are located in the Town of Grafton near the municipal boundary with the village.

 Law and government

 Grafton is organized as a village governed by an elected village board, comprising a village president and six trustees.
-The current president is James Brunnquell, who was first elected to the village board as a trustee in 1995, and has served as president since 2003.
+The current president is Daniel Delorit.
 The board meets on the first and third Monday of each month at 6 p.m.
-The village's day-to-day operations are managed by a full-time city administrator.
+The village's day-to-day operations are managed by a full-time village administrator.

 As part of Wisconsin's 6th congressional district, Grafton is represented by Glenn Grothman (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
-Alberta Darling (R) represents Grafton in the Wisconsin State Senate, and Deb Andraca (D) represents Grafton in the Wisconsin State Assembly.
+Jodi Habush Sinykin (D) represents Grafton in the Wisconsin State Senate, and Paul Melotik (R) represents Grafton in the Wisconsin State Assembly.